 - 2010 - Cerberus finances sale of Talegris and Grifols for $3.4 Billion.
 Grifols had a market capitalization of only $2.36B.
 The FTC attempted but failed to block the acquisition.

-- 2010: Cerberus acquires Caritas Christi Health Care and changes name to Steward Health Care.
+- 2010: Cerberus acquired Caritas Christi Health Care and changed name to Steward Health Care.